getBoolean/shu_epub/PROTOTYPE.md

 # shu_epub

-This Dart-only provides an API for parsing EPUB files and extracting information from them.
+This Dart-only package provides an API for parsing EPUB files and extracting information from them.
 This is used by [flutter_shu_epub](https://pub.dev/packages/flutter_shu_epub), and could also be used by a shell/console only EPUB reader if someone was interested in implementing it.

 ## Usage